lbrios/essex-service-design-toolkit/docs/documentation/core/content/using-images.md

 If you’re using photographs of people, make sure you have their consent before using them.

 Contact the Communications and Marketing Content Team for advice on using images and copyright.
-Email them at <picture.desk@essex.gov.uk.>
+Email them at <picture.desk@essex.gov.uk>.